People who fought for Human Rights / Civil Rights

 John Howard (1726 - 1790) - 18th century prison reformer.

-- People who worked for charity
+- People who promoted religious tolerance

 - People in the anti-slavery movement